Research Projects

 Develop adaptive mechanisms to re-adjust team collaboration patterns and re-allocate tasks within the team according to perceived changes in human states, robot conditions, and evolving task progress.

-This project aims to develop efficient human-in-the-loop, preference-based robot learning algorithms to facilitate this personalization process.
-We specifically investigate: how to minimize the amount of human feedback required while maximizing learning outcomes; how to accurately model human preferences toward robot behaviors, and how to allow rapid and effective adaptation of robot policies based on preference data.
+We specifically investigate: how to minimize the amount of human feedback required while maximizing learning outcomes; how to accurately model human preferences toward robot behaviors; and how to allow rapid and effective adaptation of robot policies based on preference data.

 Socially-Aware Robot Navigation

-Socially-aware robot navigation (SAN) involves optimizing a robot’s trajectory to maintain comfortable and compliant spatial interactions with humans while efficiently reaching its goal without collisions.
-This task is fundamental yet challenging within human-robot interaction contexts, as it requires balancing safety, efficiency, and social etiquette.
+Socially-aware robot navigation (SAN) involves optimizing a robot's trajectory to maintain comfortable spatial interactions with humans while efficiently reaching its goal.
+This requires balancing safety, efficiency, and social etiquette in varied environments.

-Our work focuses on modeling complex social interactions by developing algorithms that better encode and interpret the intricate social dynamics across humans and robots within varied environments.
+Our work focuses on developing algorithms that better encode and interpret the intricate social dynamics across humans and robots within varied environments.
 This involves leveraging advanced deep learning techniques to understand human behaviors in diverse settings, enabling robots to navigate with a deeper awareness of social nuances.